ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 which the instance-related messages can then provide concrete values.
 {{code-sdf-construction-sdf-context}} shows an example for how the implied SDF model could actually look like.
-Here the parameters settable during construction are modeled as `sdfContext` definitions the entries of a `contextMap` may point to using JSON pointers.
+Here, the parameters settable during construction are modeled as `sdfContext` definitions, to which the entries within `sdfParameters` may point to using JSON pointers.

 ~~~ sdf
 namespace: